-Comfort food doesn’t have to be a total health bomb.
-In fact, many dishes that evoke comfort and warmth can be pretty darn healthy, too – take this vegetarian lasagna recipe, for example.
-Made with tender baby spinach, cremini mushrooms, homemade béchamel sauce (a mixture of flour, grass-fed butter, and cashew milk), and organic cheese, this lasagna is the epitome of a hearty, yet nourishing dish.
+Comfort food doesn’t have to be a total health bomb to be worthy of the name.
+In fact, many dishes that evoke comfort and warmth can be pretty darn healthy, too.
+This vegetarian lasagna, for instance, is made with tender baby spinach, cremini mushrooms, homemade cashew milk béchamel sauce, and organic cheese.
+Result: the epitome of a hearty yet nourishing dish.

-Consulting the Environmental Working Group’s Dirty Dozen and Clean Fifteen is a no-brainer when you want to choose between conventional and organic produce, but what about dairy products?
+Consulting the Environmental Working Group’s Dirty Dozen and Clean Fifteen1 is a no-brainer when you want to choose between conventional and organic produce, but what about dairy products?

-Studies have shown that organic dairy products, such as milk, yogurt, cheese, and kefir, are not only healthier than conventional, but also free from commonly used hormones and antibiotics.
-A 2013 study from Washington State University found that organic dairy contains far more heart-healthy fatty acids, as compared to conventional dairy products.
-The study analyzed 378 samples of conventional and organic milk and found that “conventional milk had an average omega-6 to omega-3 fatty acid ratio of 5.8, more than twice that of organic milk’s ratio of 2.3.”
-An overabundance of omega-6 fatty acids in the diet is linked to a variety of inflammatory diseases including asthma, coronary heart disease, certain types of cancer, and neurodegenerative diseases, according to Dr. Andrew Weil.
+Yeah, you're gonna want to go organic there, too.
+Studies have shown that organic dairy products are not only healthier than conventional, but they're also free from commonly used hormones and antibiotics.
+A 2013 study2 from Washington State University found that organic dairy contains far more heart-healthy fatty acids, as compared to conventional dairy products, with an average omega-6 to omega-3 fatty acid ratio of 5.8, more than twice that of organic milk’s ratio of 2.3.
+And that ratio is critical: An overabundance of omega-6 fatty acids in the diet is linked to a variety of inflammatory diseases including asthma, coronary heart disease, certain types of cancer, and neurodegenerative diseases, according to Dr. Andrew Weil3.

-Another study from Newcastle University in the United Kingdom analyzed 196 peer-reviewed articles on milk and 97 articles on meat and distinguished clear differences between organic and conventionally raised dairy products and meat.
-The study concluded, “Both organic milk and meat contain around 50 percent more beneficial omega-3 fatty acids than conventionally produced products.”
+Another research review from Newcastle University4 in the United Kingdom distinguished clear differences between organic and conventionally raised dairy products and meat.
+The study concluded, “Both organic milk and meat contain around 50 percent more beneficial omega-3 fatty acids than conventionally produced products,” with study leader Professor Carlo Leifert noting that these differences are linked to differences in production intensity.

-Newcastle University's Professor Carlo Leifert, who led the studies, noted, "Several of these differences stem from organic livestock production and are brought about by differences in production intensity, with outdoor-reared, grass-fed animals producing milk and meat that is consistently higher in desirable fatty acids such as the omega-3s, and lower in fatty acids that can promote heart disease and other chronic diseases."
+"Outdoor-reared, grass-fed animals produc[e] milk and meat that is consistently higher in desirable fatty acids such as the omega-3s, and lower in fatty acids that can promote heart disease and other chronic diseases," he says.

 Organic dairy products are also free from antibiotics and synthetic hormones including recombinant bovine growth hormone (rBGH), which unnaturally boosts production of milk in dairy cows.
 According to Andrew W. Campbell, MD, rBGH “causes an increased production of 15 to 17 percent more milk by dairy cows and causes them to produce insulin-like Growth Factor 1 (IGF-1), which has been associated with premenopausal breast, colon, and prostate cancers.”

 Organic (and better yet, grass-fed) dairy products are the clear winner when it comes to nutritional benefits.
-Choose USDA certified organic cheese, milk, cottage cheese, yogurt, and kefir to reap full the full benefits of dairy products.
+Choose USDA certified organic cheese, milk, cottage cheese, yogurt, and kefir to reap full the full benefits of dairy products – whether in this cheesy lasagna or in your other favorite recipes.

 - Cook Time